IBM’s Dividend History, High Yield and Payout Ratio

 On top of that, IBM might put more of its spare cash flow toward paying down debt.
 Still, IBM is a time-tested company.
 It’s been reliable for millions of investors, and based on the dividend yield, it’s a better buy today.

-If you looking for more income opportunities, sign up for our free e-letter below.
-It’s packed with investing insight from market experts.
-Whether you’re new to investing or more experienced, you’ll find useful info.
+If you looking for more income opportunities, we suggest signing up for our Wealthy Retirement e-letter.
+It’s packed with investing insight from our market experts.
+Whether you’re new to investing or more experienced, you’ll find lots useful info.
 Also, if you haven’t already, feel free to check out our Investment Calculator.